Balm Bench

 Overview

-Scots pine essential oil is there to change the character of a formula.
-It gives beard oils and balms a dry green lift that cuts through sweeter resins and darker scent notes, so the finish reads cleaner and less syrupy.
+Use Scots pine when a balm needs a cleaner, greener opening.
+It gives beard oils and balms a dry green lift that cuts through sweeter resins and darker scent notes, so the finish smells cleaner and less syrupy.

 In the jar, it is all about the opening and overall scent direction: a fresher first impression, lighter perceived weight, and a more outdoorsy profile in blends built around leather, tobacco, woods, or balsams.